 Complaints assist the Trust in identifying areas where improvements to quality and service can be made.
 We place great importance on learning from complaints and, wherever possible and appropriate, steps are taken to make improvements to the service provided.

-- The plan is monitored monthly by senior managers and the Director of Operations and the Director of Business Development.
+The plan is monitored monthly by senior managers and Trust leaders.